Open this photo in gallery:

 Under the USMCA, on July 1, the partners can agree to renew the deal for 16 years.
 If they don’t, they begin a process of annual reviews that continues for 10 years, after which the agreement ends.
 Any of the three partners can also withdraw from the agreement with six months’ notice.

-• Candace Laing - President and CEO, Canadian Chamber of Commerce
+• Candace Laing - president and CEO, Canadian Chamber of Commerce

 • Darryl White - CEO of Bank of Montreal